HaydenJHanc/MOD7LAB/README.md

 ## 37.1028°N 85.3060°W
 ## Adair County, Kentucky

 Columbia is a town in south-central Kentucky.
-Due to the CUmberland Parkway, Columbia has seen a modest amount of development compared to its neighboring towns of Burkesville and Campbellsville.
+Due to the Cumberland Parkway, Columbia has seen a modest amount of development compared to its neighboring towns of Burkesville and Campbellsville.
 Columiba is home to Lindsey Wilson College, a private liberal arts college.

 ![Columbia, KY](Columbia.png)
 *Columbia, KY*